jersearls/cpap-filler/README.md

 * Fill variables as shown in `.env.example` file into an empty `.env` file at the project root

+## Working with CPAP Filler
-## Local Execution
+### Local Execution

-To run the program locally, execute the following bash script from the root of the project
+To run the program locally, execute the following bash script from the root of the project:

 ```bash
 ./bin/run
 ```

-## Running on a Local CRON
+### Running on a Local CRON

 ```bash
 env EDITOR=vim crontab -e